Jeannette Charles: Career

 Charles and her family settled in Essex.
 In 1972, a painting she commissioned of herself in her forties (as a present for her husband) was displayed by the artist at the Royal Academy in London, where it was taken to be a portrait of the Queen.
 On the assumption the painting was of the Queen, it was disqualified as portraits displayed in the Academy had to be painted from life and it was assumed Elizabeth had not sat for the portrait.
 When it was revealed the portrait was of Charles and not Elizabeth, Charles (as the actual subject of the painting) received a great deal of press attention.
 She started receiving offers to portray the Queen in print advertisements.
 After studying the Queen's voice, as well as her appearance, Charles began making in-character personal appearances at trade shows and corporate events, and soon broadened into film.
 Charles played the role of Queen Elizabeth II in many films including Secrets of a Superstud (1976), Queen Kong (1976), The Rutles' movie All You Need Is Cash (1978), National Lampoon's European Vacation (1985), The Naked Gun: From the Files of Police Squad!
 (1988) and Austin Powers in Goldmember (2002).
 Foreign governments hired her to stand in for the Queen during preparations for state visits, to allow officials to rehearse protocol.
 Charles was a monarchist and refused offers she felt would be disreputable to the Queen as well as herself, such as declining to pose for a Playboy centrefold.
-Once, when invited to an event in which Queen Elizabeth The Queen Mother would also be present, she did not agree to appear until she received confirmation from Clarence House that the Queen Mother would not be offended.

-Charles also appeared as a semi-regular in Spike Milligan's Q series on BBC Television and appeared on Channel 4's Big Brother 10 to surprise the Brazilian contestant Rodrigo Lopes (who thought he was meeting the real Queen Elizabeth II for a task).

-Charles also appeared in Saturday Night Live episode Season 2, Episode 20 in 1977 and Mind Your Language episode Season 2, Episode 2, "Queen for a Day", in 1978.
+Once, when invited to an event in which Queen Elizabeth the Queen Mother would also be present, she did not agree to appear until she received confirmation from Clarence House that the Queen Mother would not be offended.
+Charles also appeared as a semi-regular in Spike Milligan's Q series on BBC Television and Channel 4's Big Brother 10 to surprise the Brazilian contestant Rodrigo Lopes (who thought he was meeting the real Queen Elizabeth II for a task).
+Charles also appeared in Saturday Night Live episode Season 2, Episode 20 in 1977 and Mind Your Language episode Season 2, Episode 2, "Queen for a Day," in 1978.
 She published a memoir in 1986.

 Later life and death

-Charles retired in 2014, and lived in Danbury, Essex.
-She died in a Great Baddow care home on 2 June 2024, at the age of 96.
+Charles retired in 2014 and lived in Danbury, Essex.
+She died in a Great Baddow care home on June 2, 2024 at the age of 96.
 Her husband Ken, with whom she had three children, had died in 1997.